 There are no perfect things, there is always something you can improve in your company.
 Don’t settle down, just look for a way to turn one success into another.

 Small actions are simpler than big actions and we see examples of them everywhere around us.
 They may be slower and require more patience than radical change, but they are safe and allow you to maintain total control over the changing process.
-Does the combination of lower costs, greater security, and total control convince you?
+Does the combination of lower costs (check cost optimization), greater security, and total control convince you?
 If so, the Kaizen philosophy is just for you.